 Will I have to pay to participate in a Regional VET Program?

-Students from private (non-DECD) schools (or DECD schools outside of our Western Adelaide region) who also wish to apply for any of our Regional VET Programs will need to discuss program costs and their school's VET payment policy with their school's VET Leader.
+Students from private (non-Department for Education) schools (or Department for Education schools outside of our Western Adelaide region) who also wish to apply for any of our Regional VET Programs will need to discuss program costs and their school's VET payment policy with their school's VET Leader.

 How will I travel to my VET program?